mkkellogg/GTE/README.md

 	Note: Screen-Space Ambient Occlusion is still in the alpha stage, so it won't look right in some places (such as terrain meshes).

 	Demo Controls:

+	There are three scenes in the demo and they can be accessed via the numeric keys:

+	- Lava scene - '1' Key
+	- Castle Scene - '2' Key
+	- Reflecting pool scene - '3' Key

 	Arrow keys: Move the knight around the environment.
 Physics are not incorporated into the engine so you will be able to walk through objects and off ledges.